-Find a time when you will be at home for long periods of time.
+Find a time when you will be at home for long periods.
 Start over a weekend or holiday.
-If your child is facing a major change in life such as the arrival of a new sibling, starting or moving to a new day care facility it might not be the best time to start.
+If your child is facing a significant change in life, such as the arrival of a new sibling, starting or moving to a new daycare facility, it might not be the best time to start.

 Get all of the necessary equipment

-If you don’t already have the necessary equipment you might want to take your toddler shopping and allow him or her to choose.
+If you don’t already have the necessary equipment, you might want to take your toddler shopping and allow him or her to choose.
 It will get him or her involved and excited about the process.
-If you are going to use training pants then buy them as well.
-Some people prefer to only buy training pants once their child has started successfully using the potty for a period of time.
+If you are going to use training pants, then buy them as well.
+Some people prefer only to buy training pants once their child has started successfully using the potty for some time.
 On the other hand, some people never even use training pants.
 Decide what you are going to buy and then take your child shopping with you.
 Make sure you let them know how grown up they are and how proud you are of them!